mgrube753/bachelor-thesis/20_experiments/README.md

 python analysis_quantitative.py   # Quantitative analysis for experiment 1
 python sampling.py                # Sample questions for manual review (experts in exp1, students in exp2)
 ```

+This workflow will not work if the `.env` file is not set up with the necessary API keys for the LLMs. \
+The `.env` file should contain the keys for OpenAI, Anthropic, and Google, to ensure the scripts can access the LLMs for question generation and analysis.

 The script [`50_src/analysis_qualitative.py`](50_src/analysis_qualitative.py), which would have been LLM-based (using all questions instead of sampled ones), was not used as the qualitative analysis was performed manually by experts instead (using sample sets).
 This approach was used in the archived experimental run in [`../70_prior_exp_run/`](../70_prior_exp_run/) for both thesis experiments.